Donate $2 Towards this Article

 Unsurprised, my therapist asked me to think back to what caused me to fight and feel alone.
 Was it because nobody was willing to help me?
 Was it because people didn’t love me enough to be by my side?
 Was it because my friends and family didn’t think I deserved or needed someone to support me in this life?

-For the first time, I started to think about the fact that it was me, not the people around me, who had isolated me.
+For the first time, I started to think about the fact that I, not the people around me, had isolated myself.

-It was the part of me feeling unworthy of love and of care, it was the part of me thinking self-sufficiency was my only attribute, it was the part of me unwilling to let anyone close enough to hurt me.
+There was a part of me that felt unworthy of love and care, a part that thought self-sufficiency was my only attribute, a part that was unwilling to let anyone close enough to hurt me.

 I began to think about the people who had rushed into my life and my heart as soon as I let them: my dad, my mom, and my best friends.

-My therapist asked me a question that changed my perspective completely: “Elizabeth, you would do anything for them- you love being someone who loves them and someone they trust enough to share life within the good times and the really darn awful times – why do you think it’s any different for them?
-Why do you think that the only reason they would possibly be willing to sacrifice for you is that you are desperately in need and so they feel obligated?”
+My therapist asked me a question that completely changed my perspective: “Elizabeth, you would do anything for them—you love being someone who loves them and someone they trust enough to share life with them in the good times and the really darn awful times—why do you think it’s any different for them?
+Why do you think that the only reason they would possibly be willing to sacrifice for you is that you are desperately in need, and so they feel obligated?”

-As I started to accept recovering from depression did not mean graduating from support, it became easier to fight.
+As I began to accept that recovering from depression did not mean outgrowing my support system, it became easier to fight.

 It was a difficult process of continually adjusting my self-talk, but as I began to seek and find recovery, I started to find as I healed, I gained strength and no longer needed to be carried through my battles because I could walk on my own.
 But it didn’t mean my fellow warriors left my side.
 Instead, they kept on holding my hand, reminding me that I never had to be alone again.
 Our relationships slowly became more and more reciprocal.

-And then something beautiful began to happen: I started to notice I could see things other people couldn’t see.
+And then something beautiful began to happen: I started to notice that I could see things other people couldn’t.

 I could see people fighting on battlefields that others didn’t see or notice.
 I could see them even when they tried to hide.
 As I reached the end of my battle and emerged victorious, with my loved ones and me still supporting each other, I was able to walk onto the battlefield of many suffering people.
 I was able to pick them up and support them through a battle I knew how to win.

-I thought when I recovered from depression, I would have to fight in a lonely battle again.
-And thankfully, I have.
+I thought when I recovered from depression, I would have to fight a lonely battle once again.
+Thankfully, I was wrong.

 Elizabeth